ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/self-signed-ssl-debian-nginx.md

 cp private.key /etc/ssl/private
 cp faveorootCA.crt /usr/local/share/ca-certificates/
 ```
-- Then adding the Virtual host file, for that we need to create a file in webserver directory as <b> nano /etc/nginx/sites-available/faveo.conf</b>
+- Then adding the Virtual host file, for that we need to create a file in webserver directory as <b> nano /etc/nginx/sites-available/faveo</b>
-- Then need to copy the below configuration inside the faveo.conf file.
+- Then need to copy the below configuration inside the faveo file.

 ```
 server {